heng2j/delamain/README.md

 1. Start Server Map: Open CARLAUE4.exe

-2. Load the map that you'd lile.
+2. Load the map that you'd like.
 By default CARLA loads map Town03

 3. Run any of the command below.<br>